 Sleeping.
-A newborn may sleep 18 hours a day or more, waking up often (day and night) to breastfeed or take a bottle.
+A newborn may sleep 14 to 17 hours or more in 24 hours, waking up often (day and night) to breastfeed or take a bottle.
 Breastfed babies usually wake to eat every 1 to 3 hours, while formula-fed babies may sleep longer, waking every 2 to 4 hours to eat (formula takes longer to digest so babies feel fuller longer).
 Newborns should not sleep more than 4 hours between feedings until they have good weight gain, usually within the first few weeks.
 After that, it's OK if a baby sleeps for longer stretches.

 Developing.
 Newborn babies should:

 - pay attention to faces or bright objects 8–12 inches (20–30 cm) away

 - respond to sound — they may turn to a parent's voice, quiet down, blink, startle, or cry

 - hold their arms and legs in a flexed position